vuejs/v2.vuejs.org/source/api/index.md

 Each Vue instance also has a number of [Instance Methods](/api/instance-methods.html) which cover data observation, event communication and DOM manipulation.

-Finally, the `Vue` constructor itself also holds several [Global Methods](/api/global-methods.html), which allow you to extend the `Vue` class, configure global settings and register global custom assets such as components, directives, filters and more.
+Finally, the `Vue` constructor itself also exposes the [Global API](/api/global-api.html), which allow you to extend the `Vue` class, configure global settings and register global custom assets such as components, directives, filters and more.